 Treatment from a psychiatrist / psychologist in a private psychiatric facility.
 One major insurer offers this as standard, but most have it as an optional add-on for an extra premium.

 - Cancer coverage

 All policies cover cancer care as standard.
 However, the scope of cancer coverage varies between insurers.
 Some offer the most cutting-edge cancer treatments, such as proton beam therapy, while others do not.

 Cover for routine dental (e.g. checkups, fillings, crowns etc.) and optical care (checkups, money towards glasses / contact lenses).
 Always an optional extra for an additional premium, this reimburses you a set amount towards treatment rather than paying in full.

 The excess is how much you agree to pay upfront towards your treatment.
 You can opt for an excess of zero, which means the insurer picks up the entire bill for your treatment.
 At the other end of the scale, some insurers offer a £5,000 excess.

 The higher your excess, the lower your premiums.
-It might therefore be more cost effective to set a higher excess if you could afford it to reduce monthly premiums depending on your circumstances.
+It could be more cost effective to set a higher excess to reduce monthly premiums depending on your circumstances.